RippleFX's Catapult program is an intensive 11-week experience of spiritual growth, leadership development, and mission immersion in Canton, Ohio.

 June 1-4, July 13-16, 20-23, 27-30: Optional Mission Experiences

 August 4: Celebration Dinner

 No, it's much more.
 Internships just focus on work experience.
 Catapult is a holistic, hands-on, community-focused, leadership-development experience.
-You'll get some work experience for sure, but Catapult goes way beyond just an internship.
+You'll definitely get some work experience, but Catapult goes way beyond just an internship.
 By the end of it, you will have gained new friendships and an entire network of people cheering you on.

-There is no cost to participants to attend Catapult.
+There is no cost for attending Catapult.
 All costs are covered by partnering organizations, contributions from Catapult Alumni, and others who believe in developing young leaders.

 Catapult averages 32-35 hours per week.

 Yes.
 Students who are coming from outside our region are provided housing at no cost.
 We have host families that our Catapult peeps stay with for the summer.